Mees-Molenaar/melanoma-classifier/README.md

 # melanoma-classifier

-This is the first machine learned web application that I have made, during following the[fastai course](https://course.fast.ai).
+This is the first machine learned web application that I have made, during following the [fastai course](https://course.fast.ai).
 And you can use the app [here](https://melanoma-classifier.herokuapp.com/).

 The trained model is: `models\melanoma_model.pth`
 The notebook: `Homework_Week2_Melonamo_WebApp_V1.ipynb`